Tom Barrett (Wisconsin politician): Environment

-COVID-19 pandemic
+Response to the COVID-19 pandemic

 During the COVID-19 pandemic in the United States, Barrett took a number of actions.
-On March 23, citing concerns of the ongoing coronavirus pandemic, Mayor Barrett sent a letter to Governor Tony Evers, State Senate Majority Leader Scott L. Fitzgerald and Speaker of the State House Robin Vos, requesting that the April 7 elections (including the mayoral election, as well as Wisconsin's presidential primaries and others races) be conducted using mail-in ballots only.
+On March 23, 2020, citing concerns of the ongoing coronavirus pandemic, Mayor Barrett sent a letter to Governor Tony Evers, State Senate Majority Leader Scott L. Fitzgerald and Speaker of the State House Robin Vos, requesting that the April 7 elections (including the mayoral election, as well as Wisconsin's presidential primaries and others races) be conducted using mail-in ballots only.
 Barrett lent his backing to a proposal authored by the Department of City Development under which business improvement districts would be allowed to spend money on assisting companies and property owners hurt by the pandemic without needing Common Council approval.
 Barrett lobbied the United States Army Corps of Engineers to establish a care facility at the Wisconsin State Fair Park.

 Other matters

 In April 2009, Wisconsin Governor Jim Doyle and Mayor Tom Barrett, joined by Superintendent of Public Instruction of Wisconsin Elizabeth Burmaster, announced a broad effort improve the Milwaukee Public Schools (MPS).
-The announcement followed the completion of a comprehensive independent review of the finances and non-instructional operations of MPS commissioned by the Governor and Mayor in October 2008.
+The announcement followed the completion of a comprehensive independent review of the finances and non-instructional operations of MPS commissioned by the governor and mayor in October 2008.

 In 2013, he was one of nine mayors who established July 15 as Social Media Giving Day, encouraging citizens to support charities via social media.

 Barrett was an advocate for the construction of The Hop streetcar system.

 Mayor Barrett was involved in Milwaukee's successful bid to host the 2020 Democratic National Convention.
+Before he left the mayor's office, Barrett started the city's bid for the 2024 Republican National Convention.
+Milwaukee's bid was successful.